borilla/timeout-monitor/README.md

 usual by any other code

-When a call is made to `setInterval` or `setTimeout`, the monitor will record it and will also attempt to record the code location where the call was made.
+When a call is made to `setInterval` or `setTimeout`, the monitor will record it and will also record the code location where the call was made.
 When a timer is cleared or a timeout is triggered, the monitor will remove that reference

+### Get current uncleared timers

-We can call the `.report()` method at any time to get currently open intervals and timeouts:
+We can call the `report()` method at any time to get currently open intervals and timeouts:

 ```js
 const report = monitor.report());
 ```

+### Detach from global object

-Finally, to detach the monitor and restore the original global timer functions, we call the `.detach()` method:
+Finally, to detach the monitor and restore the original global timer functions, we call the `detach()` method:

 ```js
 monitor.detach();